rcamba/kanji_to_romaji/README.md

 tomodachi ni aimashita

-Although Windows cmd doesn't seem to natively support CJK characters so you can use unicode if you'd like...
+Although Windows cmd doesn't seem to natively support CJK characters so you can use unicode escaped strings if you'd like...
 \> ktr.py \u53cb\u9054\u306b\u4f1a\u3044\u307e\u3057\u305f
 tomodachi ni aimashita

-The more common usage will likely to be used in anoother programs:
+The more common usage will probably to be used in another program:
 ```
-from kanji_to_romaji.kanji_to_romaji imnport kanji_to_romaji
+from kanji_to_romaji import kanji_to_romaji
-kanji_to_romaji(u"友達に会いました")
+print kanji_to_romaji(u"友達に会いました")
 ```
 Argument must be in **u**nicode